-Access to health care is provided in accordance with section 3309.69 of the Ohio Revised Code (ORC), and is financed primarily through a combination of employer contributions, retiree premiums, and federal subsidies/reimbursements.
+Access to health care is provided in accordance with section 3309.69 of the Ohio Revised Code (ORC) and rule 3309-1-35 of the Ohio Administrative Code, and is financed primarily through a combination of employer contributions, retiree premiums, and federal subsidies/reimbursements.
 In addition, investment earnings contribute to health care funding.